opensourcecorp/osc-infra/configmgmt/README.md

 1. Add a file named `salt/salt/netsvc/<app_name>.hcl`.
-Even if your app doesn't expose ports for other services to talk on, this file is needed to register the image's nodes with Faro for cluster membership.
+Even if your app doesn't expose ports for other services to talk on, this file is needed to register the image's nodes with netsvc for cluster membership.

 1. Edit (in alphabetical order, please) the `salt/{salt,pillar}/top.sls` files to allow access for your app to those files you just created.